IPv4 shared address space: Transition to IPv6

-The use of shared address space is one of the various methods to allow transition from IPv4 to IPv6.

-Its main purpose was to postpone the depletion of IPv4 addresses, by allowing ISPs to introduce a second layer of NATting.
-A common practice is to give CPEs a unique IPv4 address on their Internet-facing interface and use NAT to hide all addresses on the home LAN.
-Since the pool of available public IPv4 addresses is depleted, it is no longer possible for most ISPs to assign unique IPv4 addresses to CPEs, because there are none left to them to acquire.
+Its main purpose is to postpone the depletion of IPv4 addresses and the need to transition to IPv6, by allowing ISPs to introduce a second layer of NATting.
+A common practice was to give CPEs a unique public IPv4 address on their Internet-facing interface and use NAT to hide all addresses on the home LAN.
+Since the pool of available public IPv4 addresses is depleted, it is no longer possible for some ISPs to assign such unique IPv4 addresses to CPEs, because there are none left to them to acquire.
 Instead, an address in the range is assigned on the CPE's Internet-facing interface, and this address is translated again to one of the public IPv4 addresses of the ISP's core routers.
 Using shared address space allows ISPs to continue to use IPv4 as they were used to.

 This scheme hides a large number of IP addresses behind a small set of public addresses, the same way the CPE does this locally, slowing down the rate IPv4 addresses are depleted.
-The shared address space contains 2^{22} or 4194304 addresses, so each ISP is able to connect over 4 million subscribers this way.
+The shared address space contains 2^{22} or 4194304 addresses, so each ISP is able to connect at least over 4 million subscribers this way.